-Some crypto assets have a fixed supply – and Bitcoin is a good example of this, with an upper limit of 21 million, that are going to be gradually released between now and 2140.
-But other prominent coins in the crypto asset market have no hard cap at all, meaning that a seemingly endless number of tokens can end up entering circulation.
-This may not always end up being an attractive crypto asset investment opportunity, as it usually makes it much harder for these coins to appreciate in value.
-(As an example, more than 45 billion XRP are currently in existence.)
+Some crypto assets have a fixed supply.
+Bitcoin is a good example of this, as its upper limit of 21 million is being gradually released between now through to 2140.
+But other prominent coins in the crypto-asset market have no hard cap at all, meaning that a seemingly endless number of tokens can end up entering circulation.
+This may not always end up being an attractive crypto-asset investment opportunity, as it usually makes it much harder for these coins to appreciate in value.
+(As an example, more than 50 billion Ripple coins [XRP] are now in circulation.)

-The issuance of many crypto assets is determined by blockchain technology.
-Some networks run on a Proof-of-Work consensus algorithm, meaning that new crypto assets are only released once miners complete complex mathematical puzzles.
-Others, such as Proof-of-Stake, rely on validators who have a financial interest in ensuring that the blockchain runs smoothly – receiving a reward every time they add a new block.
+The issuance of several crypto assets is determined by blockchain technology.
+Some networks run on a “proof-of-work” consensus algorithm, meaning that new crypto assets are only released once miners complete complex mathematical puzzles.
+Others, such as “proof-of-stake”, rely on validators who have a financial interest in ensuring that the blockchain runs smoothly.
+These validators receive a reward in the form of payment in the crypto each time they add a new block.

-At the time of writing, consumers can choose from more than 7,800 crypto assets, meaning that it’s important to perform some due diligence about a project before investing your hard-earned cash.
-And there’s something else on the horizon that could end up complicating matters even further: crypto asset regulation.
+At the time of writing, consumers can choose from more than 7,800 crypto assets, meaning it’s important to perform some due diligence about a project before investing your hard-earned cash.
+And there’s something else on the horizon that could end up complicating matters even further: crypto-asset regulation.